 Signed in 2015, Elneny hasn’t exactly disgraced himself in north London.
 He just isn’t Patrick.

-The Egypt international has made over 130 appearances for the Gunners, either side of a loan spell at Premier League retirement club Besiktas.
+The Egypt international has made almost 150 appearances for the Gunners, either side of a loan spell at Premier League retirement club Besiktas.

 He may have more loose screws than B&Q but Arsenal look worse whenever Xhaka isn’t in the team.

 After signing in 2016, the Switzerland international has come to symbolise a club never far from pressing the self-destruct button.

 But, despite seeming on the verge of leaving on multiple occasions, Xhaka remains an important player at the Emirates and, in many ways, epitomises this Arsenal team in the same way Vieira did back in his day.

 📐 From 𝗲𝘃𝗲𝗿𝘆 angle…